in Baton Rouge, Louisiana

-Overly-large breasts can cause a number of problems for women, including neck, back, or shoulder pain.
+Overly-large breasts can cause a number of problems for women, including chronic pain in the neck, back, or shoulders.
 Breast reduction surgery is done to reduce the size of too-large breasts and reshape them so that they are more proportionate to the body.

 During a breast reduction, one of three incisions is used.
-These incisions include the donut incision, the keyhole incision, or the anchor incision.
+These potential breast reduction scars include the donut incision, the keyhole incision, or the anchor incision.

 is created around the border of the areolas and vertically down to the breast crease.

 is created around the border of the areolas, vertically down to the breast crease, and horizontally across the breast crease.

 Once the ideal incision is made during surgery, Dr. Cusimano will remove excess breast tissue, skin, and fat.
 If you have asymmetrical breasts, more tissue may be removed from one breast than the other.
 Small incisions may also be created to perform liposuction on the breasts if needed.